Please use the contact form at the bottom of the Q&A section to get in touch for a quote. Thanks!

 Q: Can I use your masters to press vinyl?

-A: While I can't claim to have ever cut an acetate or lacquer, I have certainly done my research and chatted with a number of professionals who have.
+A: While I can't claim to have ever cut an acetate or lacquer, I have chatted with a number of colleagues who have.
 I make every effort to produce masters that will work well on all mediums, vinyl included, as history has shown that some of the most sonically pleasing records ever made have been cut to 12" discs as their final destination.
 If your cutting engineer finds some issue that they feel would be best for me to correct, I will be happy to work with them at no extra charge to produce a master they feel is suitable.
 If you do plan to press to vinyl, there are sequencing and length considerations to be made which I will be happy to advise on at the time of mastering.

 Q: What is this DDP that you speak of and do I need one?